Print this Page

 Syncing disks.

-Note that I didn’t use the disk up to the last cylinder.
-If you ever need a replacement it is possible that the new drive doesn’t have the exact same amount of cylinders.
+Note that I didn’t use the disk up to the last sector.
+If you ever need a replacement it is possible that the new drive doesn’t have the exact same amount of sectors.
 But, most likely you end up buying a larger replacement disk.
-We have now created three raid partitions and one swap partition and made the first partition active.
+We have now created two raid partitions and one swap partition and made the first partition active.
 Copy this partition table to the second disk:

 A whole lot of messages will follow, but in the end it should tell you that all went well.
 If not, start over again.